megaease/easemesh/docs/shadow-service-guide.md

-# Full-stack Stress With Shadow Service
+# Full-stack Stress Test With Shadow Service

 With the increase of hardware performance, network bandwidth, and user data, traditional stand-alone applications are being replaced by software systems based on the network.